 You have to be a good reader.

 Reading, in general, is one of the best weapons to improve self-education and for personal growth.

 The more you read other relevant work outside of your own, the more you’re familiar and competent with what you’re doing.

 When I started my blog some years back.
 I hardly know what to write nor do I know how to come up with content ideas.

-But as I started blog hopping and reading other blogger’s blog, my knowledge of the industry improve.
+But as I started blog hopping and reading other blogger’s blogs, my knowledge of the industry improve.
 I started gaining valuable experience about what I’m doing.

 Writing became more of an art.
 Words started coming from within rather than spying on what other bloggers had beat to death.

 But just reading is not going to be enough.
 You’ll need to do it in an organized way so you get the best of your reading time.